Residence Hall Policies

 If someone objects to the presence, care, or impact of a registered pet on the physical space or community, they may bring the complaint to the Senate.
 The Senate will decide whether the pet may remain on campus, or if specific conditions will be added to the registration requirements.

-This policy exists both to protect the welfare of the animals involved (a dorm room is too small for a cat, dog or other larger pet to be healthy and properly taken care of) and to protect the welfare of students living in the same dorm or room.
+This policy exists both to protect the welfare of the animals involved (a residence hall room is too small for a cat, dog or other larger pet to be healthy and properly taken care of) and to protect the welfare of students living in the same residence hall or room.

-Please contact the Assistant Dean for Residential Life, Dr. Valenzuela, (firstname.lastname@example.org if you have any questions.
+Please contact the Associate Dean of Students/Director of Residential Life, Dr. Valenzuela, (firstname.lastname@example.org if you have any questions.

-Dorm meetings occur in order to discuss official dorm-related business.
-Dorm meetings may be held on weeknights and must end by midnight.
-Since many members of a dorm are over 21, and are therefore permitted to consume alcohol, it is possible that a significant number of people will want to be drinking.
+Residence hall meetings occur in order to discuss official hall-related business.
+Residence hall meetings may be held on weeknights and must end by midnight.
+Since many members of a residence hall are over 21, and are therefore permitted to consume alcohol, it is possible that a significant number of people will want to be drinking.
 Since meetings are rather large gatherings, any meeting where people will be drinking must be registered with DOS at which time an agenda must be presented.
-A maximum of two dorms may sponsor a dorm meeting with alcohol on a given night.
+A maximum of two residence halls may sponsor a residence hall meeting with alcohol on a given night.
 Only those 21 or older may be served.
 In accordance with state liquor laws, no admission may be charged for any event serving alcohol; however, donations may be collected, but not in the direct vicinity of or inside the event.
-The following is a general guideline which will be used by the Activities Dean and the dorm meeting sponsors when the meeting is registered:
+The following is a general guideline which will be used by the Associate Dean of Students/Director of Campus Life and the residence hall meeting sponsors when the meeting is registered:

 ALCOHOL: Must be contained indoors – see equations